MJR009/BP_Jabukod/README.md

 - `clone` - function cloning
 - `array` - array restructuring
 - <b>`all` - will apply all available obfuscations</b>
-- <b>`annote` - adds annotation comments for certain obfuscations in generated assembly file</b>
+- <b>`annote` - adds annotation comments for certain obfuscations in the generated assembly file</b>

-Probabilities of applying certain obfuscations can be tweaked at the bottom of `common.h` file.
+Probabilities of applying certain obfuscations can be tweaked at the bottom of the `common.h` file.

-Some of the command line outputs use ANSI escape sequences which may not visualise text as intended on some machines.
+Some of the command line outputs use ANSI escape sequences, which may not visualise text as intended on some machines.

 #### Examples